 Child care providers: How does high-quality child care support the families you serve? #GaNeedsChildCare

-Make your voice heard: Join the #GaNeedsChildCare Tweetstorm THIS Thursday, March 21st from 12-2:00 PM to urge Georgia legislators to make critical investment in child care. #gapol
+Make your voice heard: Join the #GaNeedsChildCare Social Media Storm Friday, March 28th from 12-2:00 PM to urge Georgia legislators to make critical investment in child care. #gapol